AI in medicine

 Transformational Change in the Pharmaceutical Industry

 Several factors are currently in play that will result in transformational change in the pharmaceutical industry over the coming years.
 Those factors include Industry 4.0 technologies, evolving regulations, increasing competition, and changing patient and consumer expectations.
-In terms of the latter, moves towards mass customisation (products produced in batch sizes as small as one) will continue.
+In terms of the latter, moves towards mass customization (products produced in batch sizes as small as one) will continue.

 To remain competitive, it is imperative that pharmaceutical companies improve the success rate of clinical trials.
 They also need to make them more efficient.
 AI is expected to be a key part of the solution.

 The Tesseract Academy can support you in the journey of AI adoption through our long-term support programs, as well as our workshops.
-Also make sure to check out some our other free tools, as well as our insights videos.
+Also make sure to check out some of our other free tools, as well as our insights videos.